lovrosdu/klor/doc/02-syntax.md

 ### Non-list Compound Expressions

 Non-list compound expressions are vectors, maps and sets: `[<expr>*]`, `{<pair>*}` and `#{<expr>*}` (where `<pair>` is `<expr> <expr>`).
-Like in Clojure, they are effectively shorthands for creating a collection of elements given by the results of all `<expr>`s, but the same could be achieved by standard Clojure functions such as `vector`, `hash-map` and `hash-set`.
+Like in Clojure, they are effectively shorthands for creating a collection of elements given by the results of all `<expr>`s, but the same could be achieved with standard Clojure functions such as `vector`, `hash-map` and `hash-set`.

 Non-list compound expressions behave essentially the same as function calls when it comes to communications.
-Any `<expr>` whose location differs from the location of the whole Klor expression is communicated before the collection can be assembled at the destination:
+Any `<expr>` whose location differs from the location of the whole expression is communicated before the collection can be assembled at the destination:

 ```clojure
 ;; No communications are done.